 I joined WildCRU in 2014 after completing my first postdoctoral research position and DPhil in Zoology at the Edward Grey Institute of Ornithology, University of Oxford.
 Prior to my postgraduate studies, I did my B.Sc. in Life Sciences at the National University of Singapore.
 My DPhil thesis focused on understanding the role of relatedness in the sexual dynamics of the red jungle fowl and the fruit fly while my first postdoctoral research examined an important but relatively unexplored mechanism of cryptic female choice: immune-mediated sperm selection, in the red jungle fowl.
 During the previous postdoctoral position at WildCRU, I conducted a camera trap study at Ulu Muda, Peninsular Malaysia and investigated the spatial and temporal patterns of the elusive clouded leopard.

 My passion for the arts and education drives my constant pursuit of novel and exciting ways of integrating science and arts both to teach and to disseminate research work to children and other non-scientists.
 My current position thus entails innovative teaching and outreach in conservation and research into the effectiveness of such methods.
-I am developing training methods, within the Diploma in International Wildlife Conservation Practice, and directing training courses in Malaysia and China, along with associated field research on the ecology of clouded leopards.
+I am developing training methods, within the Diploma in International Wildlife Conservation Practice, and directing training courses in Malaysia, Africa, and China.
 I am on the Editorial Board of Science Advances by AAAS and am a College Lecturer at Wadham and St Catherine’s College.

 Outreach and Education